|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 An older and less widely adopted wireless communications protocol, first established prior to the invention of the modern mobile phone.
 CDMA makes up less than 10% of global mobile communications.

-CDMA phones don’t utilize SIM cards as a mode of linking the phone to the carrier, however many CDMA phones have SIM card slots for GSM usage as well.
+CDMA phones don’t utilise SIM cards as a mode of linking the phone to the carrier, however many CDMA phones have SIM card slots for GSM usage as well.
 CDMA phones must be directly programmed to speak to the mobile carrier network, and often CDMA phones can only ever be used for one provider.

 GSM has become the dominant standard globally.
 In the early days of commercial cell phone service, carriers would sell phones that would only work on their specific frequency, which helped drive costs down because phones only had to have one set of antenna.
 This would however lock phone usage to single networks and discouraged competition.
 Consumer advocacy groups and a rise in phones used in international markets prompted the sale of phones that work on all available frequencies available at the time of manufacturing.
-Modern cell phones can accommodate operating on a wide variety of carrier networks, and with the rise of large singular brands and globally popular phones also helps keep manufacturing standardized.
+Modern cell phones can accommodate operating on a wide variety of carrier networks, and with the rise of large singular brands and globally popular phones also helps keep manufacturing standardised.

 Even with phone capable of supporting multiple frequencies, carriers will still sometimes sell locked phones – meaning the phone is programmed to only operate within that specific carrier network.
 This is usually justified by the fact the carrier might have subsidised the cost of the phone to the consumer, and is recovering the cost through monthly service fees.
 The practice of locking phones is becoming widely discouraged, however it still occurs in many places.

 In some contexts, using a single mobile carrier is not sufficient, and users may wish to use two or more.
-Many mobile phones with slots for two SIM cards, or may even have the ability to connect to both CDMA and GSM networks.
+Many mobile phones come with slots for two SIM cards, or may even have the ability to connect to both CDMA and GSM networks.

 When acquiring mobile phones, humanitarian agencies should consider: